robertn01/git-novice/_episodes/07-pull-request.md

 ## Creating a fork

-To create a fork of the repository we'll be experimenting wit, go to https://github.com/dlstrong/swc-forklesson, select the repository, and click on the 'fork' button:
+To create a fork of the repository we'll be experimenting with, go to https://github.com/dlstrong/swc-forklesson, select the repository, and click on the 'fork' button:

 For the demonstration's sake, we can make all our edits through the web interface.
 However, when you're